 The precision and stoutness of their work continues to carry on today as most of these bridges (i.e., the Erie Railroad's Starrucca Viaduct in Pennsylvania, the B&O's Thomas Viaduct in Maryland, and the Pennsylvania Railroad's Rockville Bridge also in Pennsylvania) remain in regular use (they are also listed on either the National Register of Historic Places and/or as a Historic Civil Engineering Landmark), more than 100 years since they were built!

-While this section looks to highlight many of the most famous railroad landmarks, such as bridges and tunnels, it will also look at well known locations and "railfan hot spots" such as the Santa Fe's Tehachapi Loop and the busy intersection that is Fostoria, Ohio.
-For more information regarding these landmarks please visit the appropriate link below (more coming soon!).
+While this section looks to highlight many famous feats of engineering, such as bridges and tunnels, it will also look at well known locations and "railfan hot spots" such as the Santa Fe's Tehachapi Loop and the busy intersection that is Fostoria, Ohio.
+For more information regarding these locations please visit the appropriate link below.

 Sadly, a number of these locations or structures are either completely gone, no longer used in their original capacity or used for other purposes (in particular all of the locations along the Milwaukee Road's Pacific Coast Extension).
 Perhaps most importantly, however, is that they offer a glimpse at not only the might of this great nation but also the awe-inspiring engineering feats that we were capable of long before the days of computers and other fancy gadgets.
 Perhaps one day in the future we will again see such impressive projects completed (or rebuilt) by the railroad industry.

 Most famous railroad engineering feats were constructed either entirely or partially by a company that is no longer in existence.
 Known as "fallen flags," it is a term describing those railroads whose corporate name has been dissolved either through merger, bankruptcy, or liquidation.
 At one time in the United States there were nearly 140 Class I railroads (or those with at least $1 million annual operating revenue at that time).
-For more information regarding fallen flags and the railroad landmarks they constructed please click here.
+For more information regarding fallen flags please click here.
 Also, for more information about other engineering feats such as stations and depots please click here.